bdunderscore/ndmf/README.md

 }
 ```

+You can see a functional example here: https://github.com/bdunderscore/ndmf/blob/main/Editor/Samples/SetViewpointPlugin.cs

 ## Execution model

 NDMF models execution using "Plugins" and "Passes".
 A plugin is meant to be an end-user-visible extension, such as Modular Avatar or AAO, while a pass is an internal step in the execution of that plugin.
 Breaking your execution into smaller passes allows better control of the order of execution between passes.